 Large parking lots associated with religious institutions provide opportunities for partnerships that facilitate the development of housing for vulnerable populations.
 The City will ensure that appropriate parking reductions apply to any development proposals that would eliminate religious-use parking spaces in exchanged for housing developments, in accordance with State law.
 Further, the City will explore additional opportunities to reduce parking requirements for residential uses in areas that are walking distance from resources and amenities.
 This will include a reduction to covered parking requirements and overall parking requirements for multifamily housing and will ensure that covered parking requirements are not applicable in the MUO.
+Further, as described in Program 13, the City will ensure consistency with AB 139 (2019) by calculating Emergency Shelter parking requirements based on the demonstrated need to accommodate staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential uses within the same zone.

 Objective/Timeframe(s) Amend the Zoning Code to identify a process by which parking requirements can be reduced for religious institutions in exchange for housing development, consistent with the requirements of AB 1851 (2020) by spring 2023.
-Implement parking reductions for multifamily housing by spring 2024.
+Amend the zoning code to adhere to the requirements of AB 139 (2019) regarding parking for emergency shelters.
+This includes sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone.
+Implement parking reductions for multifamily housing and remove garage parking requirements across all residential zones by spring 2024.
+This will include the removal of garage parking requirements across all residential zones, a reduction to covered parking requirements and overall parking requirements for multifamily housing, and will ensure that covered parking requirements are not applicable in the MUO.
 Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.4